 On arrival

-Your flotilla crew will carry out chart and flotilla briefings describing the cruising area, facilities at each stop and any potential hazards.
-Yacht briefings introduce you to your yacht, its systems and rigging.
+The yacht briefing introduces you to your yacht, its systems and rigging.
+It is carried out individually for each yacht.
 It is important that all systems and equipment are fully understood.
-Please note: briefings are mandatory.
+Briefings are mandatory.

 Out of hours

-A notice is placed on a board by the reception showing location of boat, mobile number, facilities etc. Base emergency mobile number on reception.
+A notice is placed on a board by the reception showing the location of the boat, cellphone number, facilities etc. An emergency number will also be provided.

 On departure